5 Essential Pots and Pans to Keep in Your Kitchen

 We believe everyone has gotten lost in the depths of homeware catalogues and the isles of home goods stores at least once while searching for the perfect cookware set.
 To some, the choices are overly exciting for some and extremely confusing for others – either way, we’ve created a list of five essential pots and pans that deserve a dedicated spot in your kitchen.

-From the frying pan to the stock pot, here are the 5 pots and pans every kitchen needs.
+From the frying pan to the stock pot, here are the 5 essential pots and pans to keep in your kitchen.

 You can get these in a variety of sizes ranging from 6’’ – 12’’ in diameter, and use them for basically anything.
 Due to the range of materials you can choose from, we’ve made a simple breakdown so you can choose what best fits your cooking style.